Keep Your Wood Free From Fungus And Decay

 Our fungus treatment professionals offer a complimentary inspection.
 We’ll identify any organisms that might already have taken root in your home, and assess your home’s general vulnerability to a future fungal invasion.

-We specialize in applying Timbor, which forms a protective envelope around the wood of your home, keeping out fungus and eliminating several other harmful pests.
-Timbor has an active borate ingredient that’s odorless, and won’t discolor wood or damage building materials.
+We specialize in applying a treatment which forms a protective envelope around the wood of your home, keeping out fungus and eliminating several other harmful pests.
+Our treatments have an active borate ingredient that’s odorless, and won’t discolor wood or damage building materials.

 Unlike pests with legs, fungus doesn’t crawl around your home, but rather takes the form of mold.
 While bugs often alert you to their presence, mold usually grows in rarely visited places within your home, making it harder to see.
 However, mold releases billions of spores into the air you breathe.
 If you find you suffer from illnesses, respiratory problems, or allergies that get better when you’re away from your house then you may have a fungus problem.
 Persistent, musty odors within your home are also another good indicator of a mold problem, but it usually requires a professional to determine the source.